 Electric Motor

 The electric motor powers the bike, providing extra assistance to the rider while pedaling.
-Electric motors are divided into three classes: class 1 and 2 are limited to 20 miles per hour, while class 3 bikes can reach up to 28 miles per hour.
+Electric motors are divided into four classes: class 1 and 2 are limited to 20 miles per hour, while class 3 bikes can reach up to 28 miles per hour.
 Hub motors and mid-drive are the two main types of electric bike motors.

 Hub motors are found on the bike’s rear hub and provide direct power to the wheel.
 Mid-drive motors are mounted next to the pedals and provide power to the chain, providing more torque.
 You’ll typically find mid-drive motors on electric mountain bikes because they are more efficient for steep hill climbs.